Bank Market Power and Monetary Policy Transmission: Evidence from a Structural Estimation

 90 Pages Posted: 9 Oct 2017 Last revised: 1 Jun 2020

 Date Written: November 11, 2018

-We quantify the impact of bank market power on the transmission of monetary policy through banks to borrowers.
-Using data from U.S. banks, we estimate a dynamic banking model in which monetary policy affects banks' funding costs.
-In the model, imperfectly competitive banks, facing capital and reserve regulations, optimally choose the degree to which they pass these cost shifts to borrowers and depositors.
-We find that in the last two decades, bank market power explains a significant portion of the transmission of monetary policy to borrowers.
-The quantitative effect is comparable in magnitude to the effect of bank capital regulation.
-We estimate that when the federal funds rate falls below 0.9%, market power interacts with bank capital regulation to produce a reversal of the effect of monetary policy.
+We quantify the impact of bank market power on monetary policy transmission through banks to borrowers.
+We estimate a dynamic banking model in which monetary policy affects imperfectly competitive banks' funding costs.
+Banks optimize the pass-through of these costs to borrowers and depositors, while facing capital and reserve regulation.
+We find that bank market power explains much of the transmission of monetary policy to borrowers, with an effect comparable to that of bank capital regulation.
+When the federal funds rate falls below 0.9%, market power interacts with bank capital regulation to produce a reversal of the effect of monetary policy.

 Keywords: Monetary policy transmission, banking competition, regulatory constraints